 The latest findings from research conducted by ROCCO and UROS suggest the use of international roaming could be ‘eradicated’ within the next three to five years.

 The reason is embedded (electronic) SIM, more commonly referred to as eSIM.
-The research itself is not based on data that suggests this change will happen over this time span but instead is based on “confidential data” and the analysis of plans from 107 Mobile Network Operators (MNOs) from 92 different countries.
-A sample that the researcher state is the first international roaming-related eSIM global research project to take place.
+The research itself is not based on data that suggests this change will happen over this period but instead is based on “confidential data” and the analysis of plans from 107 Mobile Network Operators (MNOs) from 92 different countries.
+A sample that the researcher states is the first international roaming-related eSIM global research project to take place.
 Based on the announced findings, the majority of MNOs were all in agreement that eSIM would likely put an end to international roaming once and for all.